It4innovations/snailwatch/docs/getting-started.rst

 Getting started
 ===============
 This guide shows reference API calls for logging in, creating a project, getting its upload token and uploading a measurement.
-This assumes that you already have a user account (TODO).
+This assumes that you already have a user account (see the :doc:`Overview <overview>` on how to create one).

 If you don't want to manually create HTTP requests, you can use our provided Python :doc:`library <client>`.